 But there’s one mistake I never make: I never travel without travel insurance.

-I know travel insurance isn’t a fun topic to research or read about, but it’s something I’m passionate about because it has helped me on many occasions over the years.
+I know travel insurance isn’t a fun topic to research or read about, but I’m passionate about it because it has helped me on many occasions over the years.